Wimmins Circus: Legacy

 Wimmins Circus was the first exclusively women's circus troupe in the world.

-After the demise of the troupe in 1981, a group of former members of the troupe moved to Sydney and established Lollie's (Note: or Lolly's?)
-Warehouse.
+After the demise of the troupe in 1981, a group of former members of the troupe, including Ollie Black, moved to Sydney and established Lollie's Warehouse.
 Many women's performance groups performed there in the early 1980s, including Harpies Bizarre, Freeda Stairs, the Piano Accordion Band, and Furious Chicken.

 Furious Chicken was formed in Sydney by Christine Evans, Celia White, and Andy Pearce, with their debut performance at the 1982 Sydney Women and Arts Festival, and then at a similar event in Hobart, Tasmania.
 The name derived from their first show, protesting battery chicken farming.
 Evans later described Furious Chicken as "a three-piece feminist theatre and music and general silliness outfit".
 They moved to Perth in 1982 and performed together for around three years.

 Wimmins Circus influenced other performers in Perth, and, according to Peta Tait (1994), it "influenced a decade of Australian women's work in physical theatre".

 In 1991, the Women's Circus was established in Melbourne by Donna Jackson, inspired by Wimmins Circus.

 Individual members afterwards

-Co-founder Ollie Black went on to co-found Harpies Bizarre in Sydney, and founded Vitalstatistix in Adelaide in 1984.
+Co-founder Ollie Black went on to co-found Lollie's Warehouse and Harpies Bizarre in Sydney, and founded Vitalstatistix in Adelaide in 1984.

 Sue Bradley became a professional tuba player, in 1982 a member of an all-women jazz cabaret group called Red Hot Mommas in Sydney.

 As of 1990, Christine Evans was musician in residence at the W.A.
 Trades and Labour Council.

 Nina Bondarenko and Eve Glenn, along with Hellen Sky (who had been a founding member of Circus Oz and APG), Fran Kelly, Sylvie Leber, and Vicki Bell, formed a feminist new wave musical group called Girls' Garage Band in the early 1980s, which later changed its name to Toxic Shock.
 The band performed at universities, pubs, and women's events in Melbourne, and recorded three of their original songs.
 A photograph of the band taken by Sue Ford featured in a retrospective exhibition of her work at the NGV in 2014.
 Bell played guitar, while Bondarenko was the band's drummer, but the latter departed around the time it rebranded as Toxic Shock.

 Eve Glenn had studied art before joining the Wimmins Circus.
 After Toxic Shock, she went on to play in Barbies Dead.
 She then worked as a freelancing scenic artist, painting set, props, and floors for TV, theatre, circus, and films, and also painted for industries such as construction, entertainment, and visual merchandising.
 She designed, made, and painted parade banners and floats, and even painted trams.
 Her work has been exhibited, and is held in collections.
 A large number of her own collection of posters (designed by her and others) were auctioned in October 2024.